puhach/computer-pointer-controller/README.md

 ## Benchmarks
 *TODO:* Include the benchmark results of running your model on multiple hardwares and multiple model precisions.
 Your benchmarks can include: model loading time, input/output processing time, model inference time etc.

 This project can use models in three precisions: FP32, FP16, and FP32-INT8.
 The only harware available to me is Core i7 4712HQ (4th gen, not officially supported by OpenVINO), so the benchmark includes only CPU results.
-The table below shows total processing time (in seconds) for different combinations of model precisions and levels of concurrency.
+The table below shows the processing time (in seconds) for different combinations of model precisions and levels of concurrency (see the "Async Inference" section for concurrency implementation details).

 |                 | FP32  | FP16  | FP32-INT8 |
 |-----------------|-------|-------|-----------|